New federal building in Shawinigan: Construction project

 - a contract to Gagnon, Letellier, Cyr, Ricard, Mathieu et associés, architectes, S.E.N.C., Coarchitecture Inc., en consortium for architecture and engineering services

-- a contract for construction management services to Pomerleau Inc. for the:
+- a contract for construction management services to Pomerleau Inc. for the

 - construction of the building

-- deconstruction of the existing building
+- deconstruction of the old building

 - construction of a parking lot